Mlaiel/iacherie/templates/api/README.md

 ## 🎯 Overview

-The Ainflue API Templates Module provides a comprehensive collection of enterprise-grade API templates designed specifically for the Creator Economy platform.
+The IA Chérie API Templates Module provides a comprehensive collection of enterprise-grade API templates designed specifically for the Creator Economy platform.
 This module enables rapid development of secure, scalable, and high-performance APIs for content creators, collaboration tools, and monetization systems.

 ### **Business Value Chain:**
 ```